 There is little data on domestic violence directed against men, which many attribute to the failure of many abused men to report the abuse.
 Know your resources if you’re a victim of abuse and violence.
 S.A.F.E. is an organization whose name stands for ‘Stop Abuse for Everyone’ and focuses on straight and gay men, and lesbian women.
 Talk to an attorney if you are afraid of how the police will perceive your situation, but if in dire need of help, call emergency personnel.

 Incoming search terms:

 - domestic abuse against men stories

 - violence against man

 - domestic violence facts against men

 - domestic violence against men storeis

-- real stories of domestic violence against men
+- domestic violence against men in california

 - women domestic violence against men